jadetwallace/Cyber-Wall/README.md

   This will display all the files in the current directory.
 You should see a file named flag.txt, which is usually the file you're after in penetration testing exercises.

 5. Download the flag file:
-  Now that you've found the flag.txt file, use the get command to download it to your local machine:
+  Now that you've found the flag.txt file, use the get command to download it to your local machine and view it:

     get flag.txt
    <img width="833" alt="HTB_ftp2" src="https://github.com/user-attachments/assets/f4afb235-2260-4eb9-a3f0-a3921396c6b4" />
   This command transfers the flag.txt file from the target machine to your local machine, where you can view its contents.

-6. Additional FTP commands:
+7. Additional FTP commands:

 To see a list of available commands for FTP, use the help command while in the FTP session:
     help